The “democratization of user research” sounds bold, but what does it really mean?

 - Take notes – introduce them to note-taking frameworks

-- Participate in analysis & synthesis workshops
+- Participate in data analysis & synthesis workshops

 - Identify demographic criteria before conducting studies